tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

-  When attributing a software package to a host as a dependency, only the software canonical name without its version number is registered as a dependency (ex : *I want Freemind to be installed on this machine in its latest version and :program: `Freemind` to be configured so that the :term: `User` does not call me because she does not find the icon on her desktop!*).
+  When attributing a software package to a host as a dependency, only the software canonical name without its version number is registered as a dependency (ex: *I want Freemind to be installed on this machine in its latest version and :program: `Freemind` to be configured so that the :term: `User` does not call me because she does not find the icon on her desktop!*).